 A lower cost: Even at a higher hourly rate, freelance professionals tend to cost 20-30% less than full-time employees

 A skilled professional: Freelancers are generally hired with specialized skills, and they’re able to get right to work.
 This lowers the learning curve and increases overall efficiency and performance

-Clear terms: You can set defined parameters and expectations from the start, and it’s less likely for these to spiral out of control as time goes on or as the job evolves.
+Clear terms: You can set defined parameters and expectations from the start.
+That way it’s less likely for these to spiral out of control as time goes on or as the job evolves.

 Flexibility: If you don’t like them, you can find someone else once they complete a specific task.
 You’re not tied down, and you don’t stand to face legal action or other obstacles if you decide to end a contract.

 That said, there are also some concerns to keep in mind with this recruitment options:

 It’s temporary: While you can have long-term relationships with freelancers – or even take them on as a paid employee – this is rare and often difficult to come across.
 More often, your engagement is limited, which means more legwork when it comes to employee turnaround.